gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 ### Connect to a version control provider

 Connect the workspace to the version control system of your choice.
 For example, GitHub, GitLab, or Bitbucket.
-This allows TFC to access your `infrastructure-modules` repository.
-Once your VCS is connected, select your `infrastructure-modules` repository from the list of repositories presented.
+This allows TFC to access your `infrastructure-catalog` repository.
+Once your VCS is connected, select your `infrastructure-catalog` repository from the list of repositories presented.

 ![Connect a workspace to a VCS](/img/guides/working-with-code/tfc/tfc-create-workspace.png)